metabrainz/picard-docs/tutorials/multiple_release_countries.rst

    $if($eq(%releasecountry%,XW),$set(releasecountry,[Worldwide]))
    $if($eq(%releasecountry%,XG),$set(releasecountry,DDR))

-Ideally, someone will add some helper functions for this, such as a ``$countryname()`` function that could be used to easily convert the code into a readable name.
+A change has been submitted to Picard to add a ``$countryname()`` function to easily convert the code into a readable name; however this is not scheduled for release until Picard v2.7.

 .. raw:: latex